 When you're done sharing, open the Tools menu and click the red stop button.

-Remember that since your system output is still playing on the loopback cable, you'll no longer hear the audio you were playing until you change your system output back to your preferred speaker. macOS and Windows: This step is not needed if Automatic audio sharing device selection is enabled.
+Remember that since your system output is still playing on the loopback cable, you'll no longer hear the audio you were playing until you change your system output back to your preferred speaker.

 FAQ